sarveshdutt17feb/sarveshdutt17feb/README.md

-- My primary coding language is Java.
+- Currently I am coding in Java and I can Learn any language within with less span of time.
-- 👀 I am a quick Learner love to discuss about: Data Structures and Algorithms, Programming in Java, Computer concepts(Operating Systems,Computer Networking, Databases, Problem Solving), Low Level Design, High Level Design.
+- 👀 I am a quick Learner love to discuss about: Data Structures & Algorithms, Programming, Databases, Problem Solving, Low Level Design, High Level Design.
-- 🌱 I’m currently exploring ** High Level System Design!**
 - 📫 How to reach me **richhariyasarvesh@gmail.com**